riceissa/issarice.com/drafts/spaced-repetition.md

 "is this part the 'essence'? is this the stuff i want to be quizzed on?" it is sort of just sub-verbal, gut instinct. so it is hard on that level.

+# high priority deck for material that gets processed on the day it is added

+I have a "high priority" anki deck.

+the problem i was having was that i kept adding more and more cloze deletions for interesting material i was reading (that wasn't necessarily important at the level of learning more about AI alignment), which made my "is:new" cards pile up to around 280, which would have taken me about two weeks to go through, so that cards i added would only be seen two weeks later.

+now that i have "everything" vs "high priority", i can keep adding cloze deletions and other random material i like into "everything", while keeping "high priority" for the math i'm learning and AI alignment material.